GPUOpen-Tools/gpu_performance_api/docs/source/api_functions/gpa_disablecounterbyname.rst

     "GPA_STATUS_ERROR_CANNOT_CHANGE_COUNTERS_WHEN_SAMPLING", "The set of enabled counters cannot be changed after GPA_BeginSession is called."
     "GPA_STATUS_ERROR_CONTEXT_NOT_OPEN", "The supplied session's parent context is not currently open."
     "GPA_STATUS_ERROR_NOT_ENABLED", "The specified counter is not currently enabled."
-    "GPA_STATUS_ERROR_FAILED", "| The specified counter name is not valid.
+    "GPA_STATUS_ERROR_COUNTER_NOT_FOUND", "The specified counter name is not valid."
-    | An error occurred while trying to disable the counter."
+    "GPA_STATUS_ERROR_FAILED", "An error occurred while trying to disable the counter."
     "GPA_STATUS_ERROR_EXCEPTION", "Exception occurred."